bahmanm/BahmanM.Flow/docs/design-rationale.md

     Therefore, `.WithBehaviour()` can be applied to *any* node in the flow.

-    It does not perform a no-op on pure transformations, allowing developers to build powerful, universal behaviours that can observe or interact with the entire pipeline.
+    It does not perform a no-op on pure transformations, allowing developers to build powerful, universal behaviours that can observe or interact with the entire Flow.

 This two-pronged approach provides both safety and predictability for the built-in execution modifiers and maximum power and flexibility for user-defined custom behaviours.